zoryzhang/Slides/ai2reason/ai2reason_240112.md

     - <span class="morph" style="--morph-name:letterA;">A. Human is so smart</span>
     - B. My Point of view
     - C. Under this view, how to frame the problem?
-    - D. Mind map
+    - D. What's different from before?
-    - E. Which part of it has different situation than it was to be better improved?
 4. My Next step